Remgax/towerofmadness/Documents/Tower of Madness - About the Games Conception.md

 ## Where can I contact you?

-You can contact me throw my discord or sending mail to: dev@remgaxdev.hu
+You can contact me throw my discord or sending mail to: info@remgaxdev.hu

 ## Can you tell us a little bit about yourself?